-- G1.
-A new non-ward committee, Audit and Risk Management was with responsibility for the City Corporation's activities and responsibilities in these areas (with the Finance Committee relinquishing its current responsibilities for audit and risk); and - G2.
-The Audit and Risk Management Committee shall comprise 9 Members elected by the Court of Common Council (the Chairman of the Policy and Resources, Finance and Investment Committees not being eligible for election to the Committee), 3 external Members (ie non-Members of the Court of Common Council), the Chairman and Deputy Chairman of the Finance Committee (ex-officio with no voting rights) and a representative of the Policy and Resources Committee also in an ex-officio capacity with no voting rights.
+G1.
+A new non-ward committee, Audit and Risk Management was with responsibility for the City Corporation's activities and responsibilities in these areas (with the Finance Committee relinquishing its current responsibilities for audit and risk); and

-G3.
+- G2.
+The Audit and Risk Management Committee shall comprise 9 Members elected by the Court of Common Council, 3 external Members (ie non-Members of the Court of Common Council), the Chairman and Deputy Chairman of the Finance Committee (ex-officio with no voting rights) and a representative of the Policy and Resources Committee also in an ex-officio capacity with no voting rights. - G3.
 The Deputy Chairman of Audit and Risk is not able to be Chairman of another committee.